This article is Part 6 of our series on Manual J load calculations for new HVAC installations.

 What does all of this have to do with load calculations?
 Well, your Manual J results might not point you to a system that’s going to remove enough humidity from your airtight home.
-The professional performing the load calculation needs to account your ventilation situation so that you get a system that keeps you comfortable.
+The professional performing the load calculation needs to account for your ventilation situation so that you get a system that keeps you comfortable.

 Here’s what can happen in existing homes.

-If you own an existing high performance or “green” home and you experience high indoor humidity from spring through fall, one of two things has probably happened.
-Either the HVAC contractor working with your builder didn’t do a load calculation when they chose your AC or you did get a load calculation but it didn’t consider how atypically tight your home is.
+If you own an existing high-performance or “green” home and you experience high indoor humidity from spring through fall, one of two things has probably happened.
+Either the HVAC contractor working with your builder didn’t do a load calculation when they chose your AC or you did get a load calculation, but it didn’t consider how atypically tight your home is.